Medicare Plus Choice (M+C): Interim Final Rule

 (d) Special rules for certain

+organizations.
 An M+C organization that does not have

 non-Medicare enrollees or sufficient Medicare enrollment experience